RishabhRD/450DSA/stack/important.md

 Pushing index to stack is very important.
 These are very important way to think in questions that needs to remember ordering.

+## 18.cc : Check for redundant bracket

+We push everything in stack except ) and check if we encountered it in right way or not.